NREL/EnergyPlus/design/FY2021/NFP-Dedicated_Exhaust_Fans.md

 AirLoopHVAC:ExhaustSystem,
     Central Exhaust,            !- Name
-    Exhaust Avail List,         !- Availability Manager List Name ,                            !- Exhaust syste outlet node name ZoneHVAC:ExhaustSystem,     !- Component 1 Object Type
+    Exhaust Avail List,         !- Availability Manager List Name ZoneHVAC:ExhaustSystem,     !- Component 1 Object Type
     Zone1 Exhaust System,       !- Component 1 Name
-    AirLoopHVAC:ReturnPlenum,   !- Component 2 Object Type, will use the exhaust nodes connection only, so may not need to inlcude this object
-    Return plenum,              !- Component 2 Name
-    AirLoopHVAC:ZoneMixer,      !- Component 3 Object Type
+    AirLoopHVAC:ZoneMixer,      !- Component 2 Object Type
-    Exhaust Zone Mixer,         !- Component 3 Name Fan:SystemModel,            !- Component 4 Object Type
+    Exhaust Zone Mixer,         !- Component 2 Name Fan:SystemModel,            !- Component 3 Object Type
-    Central Exhaust Fan,        !- Component 4 Name HeatExchanger:AirToAir:SensibleAndLatent,  !- Component 5 Object Type
+    Central Exhaust Fan;        !- Component 3 Name
-    Heat recovery exchanger,    !- Component 5 Name
 ```

 This method would expand the usage scenarios of AirLoopHVAC:ZoneMixer object, to allow it to be used in the exhaust system.
 Originally, the AirLoopHVAC:ZoneMixer is only allowed in a return path, or in a PIU like zone equipment.
 A severe warning would show up if the zone mixer is not used (or referenced) with one of the following objects to be used with AirLoopHVAC:ReturnPath, AirTerminal:SingleDuct:SeriesPIU:Reheat, AirTerminal:SingleDuct:ParallelPIU:Reheat, or AirTerminal:SingleDuct:ConstantVolume:FourPipeInduction.

 In the current development, we propose to allow an AirLoopHVAC:Mixer to be used as the connectors in the "Exhaust Path" system.
-This means that the zone mixer can be connected to the exhaust node of a zone, the outlet node a fan:zoneexhaust object, or even the exhaust outlet of a return plenum (maybe?).
-For the return plenum object, the exhaust system should be connected to the "Induced Air Outlet Node or NodeList", by either reuse this field or creating another new field for the "exhaust node(s)" connected to the exhaust system(s).
+This means that the zone mixer can be connected to the exhaust node of a zone, the outlet node a fan:zoneexhaust object, or the exhaust fan outlet of a newly developed ZoneHVAC:ExhaustSystem.

 The ZoneHVAC:ExhaustSystem is also to be added as a new object, as a more advanced version of fan:zoneexhaust connected to a zone exhaust.
 It will allow the exhaust system to use the newer fan:systemmodel or fan:componentmodel:
 ```